marksteele/drop-bucket/README.md

 X5O!P%@AP[4\PZX54(P^)7CC)7}$EICAR-STANDARD-ANTIVIRUS-TEST-FILE!$H+H*
 ```

-Upload it to the s3 bucket.
+Upload it via the UI.
 Wait for scan to occur and check object tags, should report the file as infected.

 # Configuration